-Please sign up in the side bar if you would like updates on upcoming retreats.
+Please sign up if you would like updates on upcoming retreats.

 And see below for an example of a sold-out retreat I held last year.